 Gaam Kharu is a large-sized silver bangle with shimmering gold polish.
 Another fashionable earring is Lokaporo, wherein two gold or ruby or mina or enamel-plated, bird figures are conjoined together, back to back.
 Assamese costume has cast an enchanting spell on not only India, but on foreign nations also, because of their mind-blowing perfection.

 Mech Kachcharis Tribe

 Mech Kachcharis wear ordinary dresses that are hand spun and hand woven.
-The men wear dhoti, turban and endi shawl or chaddar while the women wear dress like Assamese Mekhela Chaddar.
+The men wear dhoti, turban and endi shawl or chaddar while the women wear dress like Assamese Mekhela Chador.

-Sampa around the west.
+The women of the Mishing tribe wear simplistic traditional dresses.
 Additional piece of cloths are worn by the married women around the hip.
 The upper portion of the body remains covered by Galuk.
 The women also adorn themselves with headdress known as Hura.
-Women wear a self-woven lion cloth, which is known as Gaseng Kebbung is the upper garment covered round just below the shoulders.
+Women wear a self-woven loin cloth, which is known as Gaseng Kebbung, is the upper garment covered round just below the shoulders.
 Beautiful shawls or Ribi Gaseng is used mainly during the winter season and during festivals.